The candida diet is among the worst diets ever conceived.

 Your mitochondria are more efficient at producing ATP (energy) when using ketones than when using glucose.
 I suspect (but cannot confirm) the same goes for yeast species like candida.
 (1)

-Should this be the case, a keto diet could – in theory – make your candida overgrowth worse.
+Should this be the case, it may be that ketosis makes candida worse.
 But theories are different than practical applications.
 Let’s see what happens when you apply this theory to the real world!

 Candida theory vs practical application